AlmasB/FXGL-FastRender/README.md

 - PixelBufferGPUTest

+(GPU needs to support OpenCL 1.2 / 2 and have appropriate drivers installed).

 Note: we can see that with GPU we can run 10M particles and still beat CPU at 1M.

 ```